-We next decide on how to encode the instructions above as natural numbers and write a Coq function which uses the appropriate arithmetic operations to decode a natural number into an \Instr:
+We next decide on how to encode the instructions above as natural numbers and write a Coq function that uses the appropriate arithmetic operations to decode a natural number into an Instr.

-Definition Dc : Word -> \Instr := ...
+Definition Dc : Word -> Instr := ...

 We are now ready to encode the semantics of the machine as given in Section 2.2.
-For updating the register file and memory, we define auxiliary functions, as in the code below:
+For updating the register file and memory, we define auxiliary functions, as in the code below (beq_reg compares equality of two register names and returns a Boolean).

 '''

 Definition updateregfile

 : RegFile -> Reg -> Word -> RegFile

 := [R:RegFile; rd:Reg; v:Word]

 ([r:Reg] if (beq_reg r rd) then v else (R r)).

 Definition Step : State -> State

 := [St:State] Cases St of (M, (R, pc)) =>

 Cases (Dc (M pc)) of

 (add rd rs rs')

 => (M, ((updateregfile R rd

 (plus (R rs) (R rs'))),

 (S pc)))

-| (jd 1)
+(jd 1)

 => (M, (R, 1))

-1 ...
+. . .

 | ill => St

 end

 end.

 '''

 Finally, we can state the safety policy we wish to enforce and define what a safe machine state is.
-The MultiStep function simply applies the Step function to the given state n times:
+The MultiStep function simply applies the Step function to the given state n times.

 6.2.
-Encoding FTAL syntax
+ENCODING FTAL SYNTAX

 Encoding the FTAL language is a more involved process.
 We start by defining each syntactic category as an inductive type.
-For example, the FTAL types are encoded as follows:
+For example, the FTAL types are encoded as follows.

 The list in the tuple type constructor is the usual definition of a list, found in the Coq library.
-Hence, the tuple type constructor takes as arguments a list of types and a list of initialization flags (booleans).
+Hence, the tuple type constructor takes as arguments a list of types and a list of initialization flags, encoded as Booleans.
+(Alternatively, we could have used a list of pairs instead of two lists, but in practice this encoding seemed easier to work with.)
 Map is defined as a list of pairs.
 The type of a register file (used by codety) is a map from registers (definition presented below) to types.
-We also define a "well-formed Map", used later, as being a list of pairs in which the first element of every pair in the list is distinct from all others.
+We also define a "well-formed Map," used later, as being a list of pairs in which the first element of every pair in the list is distinct from all others.

 A well-formed type in the FTAL language will never have free type variables, but variables may appear in a recursive type.
-Hence, we represent the type under the recursive type constructor by a "lifted" version of Omega which uses deBruijn indices to represent variables.
-The parameter of the OmegaL type below tracks the number of free type variables in the term to ensure the correctness of our substitution and unfolding functions for recursive types:
+Hence, we represent the type under the recursive type constructor by a "lifted" version of Omega that uses deBruijn indices to represent variables.
+The parameter of the OmegaL type below tracks the number of free type variables in the term to ensure the correctness of our substitution and unfolding functions for recursive types.

 Registers are defined as in the machine above.
-Unlike the presentation in previous sections, we carry the special allocation pointer separately from the rest of of the register file, hence there are only 31 registers defined for FTAL.
+Unlike the presentation in the preceding sections, we carry the special allocation pointer separately from the rest of of the register file; hence, there are only 31 registers defined for FTAL.
 The r31 register, or AP below, is simply a label (which is defined to be a natural number).
-The special allocation pointer types are encoded as an inductive definition and the types of register files and heaps are maps from registers or labels, respectively, to Omega (the heap type also requires that the map be well-formed, as defined above):
+The special allocation pointer types are encoded as an inductive definition, and the types of register files and heaps are maps from registers or labels, respectively, to Omega (the heap type also requires that the map be well-formed, as defined above).

-The remainder of the definitions for FTAL syntax are fairly intuitive and match closely the presentation in Figure 3, except that r31 and its type are carried separately as AP and APTy:
+The remainder of the definitions for FTAL syntax are fairly intuitive and match closely the presentation in Figure 3, except that r31 and its type are carried separately as AP and APTy.